 Hello!

-I’m Natalie (she/her), an award-winning marketing and communications storyteller, content strategist, author, and editor.
+I’m Natalie (she/her), a communications leader, award-winning storyteller, marketing and content strategist, and executive advisor.

 I’m an East-Coast-born, West Coast convert.
 Origin: Canadienne; currently a Seattleite via California.
-I bring my unique intersection of skills and experience—a foundation in journalism; a portfolio of impactful marketing and communications work; an MFA and a romance with words—to help people and organizations tell their most awe-inspiring stories.
+I bring my unique intersection of skills and experience—a foundation in journalism; a career leading marketing and communications strategy, programs, and teams for media and global brands; an MFA and storytelling mastery—to help people and organizations share their most awe-inspiring stories.
 Authenticity and trust-building are at the center of everything I do.

 A newsy gal, a Nellie Bly, a deadline doer …

-For a decade I built my writing skills as a reporter at newspapers around the West, learning how to listen, and how to tell stories that deeply impact readers.
-I wrote about Mexican migrants traveling through the desert, lesbian golf tournaments, and backyard + boardroom politics at The Desert Sun in Palm Springs, Calif.; dodged falling boulders and a serial killer at a tiny newspaper in Gold Country; wrote film and art reviews for the San Francisco Independent; and covered growth issues, murder trials, transportation, and social issues at The Seattle Times.
+For a decade I built my writing skills as a reporter at newspapers around the West, learning how to listen, how to distill the message from the noise, and how to craft stories that deeply impact readers.
+I wrote about migrants traveling through the desert, lesbian golf tournaments, and backyard and boardroom politics at The Desert Sun in Palm Springs, Calif.; dodged falling boulders to track a serial killer at a tiny newspaper in Gold Country; wrote film and art reviews for the San Francisco Independent; and covered the legal system, state policy, growth issues, healthcare, transportation, and social issues at The Seattle Times.
 As a young newspaper journalist, I learned one of the most important lessons of my career: You must build trust with subjects and stakeholders first and foremost, in order to help them feel comfortable telling intimate, authentic stories that create impact.
-To witness people’s lived experiences and hear their stories—their hopes and their heartbreaks—is the greatest privilege.
+To witness people’s lived experiences and hear their hopes and heartbreaks is the greatest privilege.

-Who became a leader, a team championer, a big-dream dreamer …
+Who became a leader, a team builder, a big-dream dreamer

-From 2012 to 2017 I directed content and editorial strategy, developed social and marketing campaigns, dreamed up creative, and tripled traffic as the youngest ever Executive Editor of ParentMap.
+From 2012 to 2017 I directed content and editorial strategy, developed social and marketing campaigns, dreamed up creative, and tripled traffic as the Executive Editor of ParentMap, a media company and trusted regional brand.
 At this dream job, I married two great passions: creative storytelling, and advocating for the education, health, and social systems that support all families.
-With every monthly magazine that hit the newsstands, every live event bringing critical research and insights from experts to parents, and every click on our highly trafficked website, I lived my passions and learned something new.
-I also built up my leadership muscle, managing a team of talented editors, designers, writers, and freelancers.
-Coaching others to develop their skills and pursue their dreams—especially writers and creatives who traditionally have been closed out of avenues and access to publishing—has been one of the most rewarding aspects of my career.
+With every monthly magazine that hit the newsstands, every live event bringing critical research and insights from experts to parents, and every click on our highly trafficked website and social channels, I scaled the brand’s reach and engagement of a new market of millennial parents.
+I also built my leadership muscle, managing a team of 30+ talented editors, designers, writers, and freelancers.
+Coaching others to develop their skills and pursue their dreams—especially writers and creatives from nontraditional pathways who have been closed out of avenues and access to publishing—has been one of the most rewarding aspects of my career.

-I made the jump to corporate storytelling when I went to help Microsoft tell its brand story, creating and curating content on two global Microsoft websites and serving as lead storyteller for the tech giant’s culture storytelling program.
-I brought to life topics ranging from artificial intelligence to quirky employee passions, from cutting-edge campus design to the largest employee giving program in the world and powerful stories of diversity and inclusion.
+I made the jump to corporate storytelling to help Microsoft tell its brand story, creating and curating content and serving as lead internal and external storyteller for the tech giant’s employer brand program.
+As Managing Editor of Microsoft Life I covered topics ranging from AI to quirky employee passions, from cutting-edge campus design to the largest employee giving program in the world and powerful stories of diversity and inclusion.
 Versatile and always learning, I built communications plans, style guides, social campaigns, and an employee communications newsletter that circulates to 150,000 people weekly.

-In 2019, I jumped over to build a thought leadership program for an incubation product that helps organizations and employees measure and change how work happens.
-Here, I explore the future of work with some of the most creative, data-driven minds on the planet—investigating how culture must change so work can improve; creating multimedia stories about solving tough problems; making vision videos that showcase the art of the possible and bring to life Microsoft’s renowned growth mindset; and leading special series that measure how we’re re-inventing work in real time.
+In 2019, I became a Principal Product Marketing Manager to build a thought leadership program for a data analytics product suite helping organizations and employees measure and change how work happens.
+Here, I explore the future of work and built the playbook that communicated a new category and product to analysts and customers—investigating how culture must change so work can improve; creating multimedia stories about solving tough problems; and pivoting the GTM roadmap when Covid upending everything to launch a campaign that measured how Microsoft was re-inventing work in real time.
 In addition to public-facing thought leadership and marketing campaigns, I also contribute my storytelling to leading industry publications such as Harvard Business Review.

 An MFA in a sea of MBAs

 I have a bachelor’s degree in Journalism and an MFA in Creative Writing and Poetics.
 I am an extroverted introvert and an obsessive noticer.
-I was born for brainstorming: One of my favorite things in the world (besides red velvet cupcakes) is to be in a room with a team of highly engaged, mission-driven people and drive actions for good through creativity.
-I believe a better world requires more voices at the table, and I take actions to promote and center those voices that often are not heard in the spaces I am in.
+I was born for brainstorming: One of my favorite things (besides red velvet cupcakes) is to be in a room with a team of highly engaged, mission-driven people and drive actions for good through creativity.
+I believe a better world requires more voices at the table, and I take actions to promote and center those voices that often are not heard.

 To keep myself under the spell of language, I write creatively on the side and my essays, stories, and opinion pieces have been published in newspapers, magazines and literary journals around the country.
-My work has explored, among other topics, my Jewish immigrant identity and the feeling of being an outsider; the roller coaster of parenting and the challenge of raising feminist daughters; and the roots of biophilia in an age of human-technology interdependence.
+My work has explored, among other topics, the threshold of human in an increasingly AI-driven world; my Jewish immigrant identity and the feeling of being an outsider; the roller coaster of parenting and the challenge of raising feminist daughters; and the roots of biophilia in an age of human-technology interdependence.
 My memoir, California Calling, was released in 2018 by Hawthorne Books.
 I teach classes and workshops on storytelling, creative writing, and publishing to professionals and adult students, and I speak at conferences and read and perform my creative work regularly around the Pacific Northwest and the country.
-Creative publications can be found in my portfolio on this site.

 Who thrives on creating, collaborating, and serving

-I have taught writing to—and learned much from—creative and talented youth incarcerated inside Seattle’s juvenile detention center and Washington State’s residential youth psychiatric facility.
-Read more and see work I produced while teaching on the inside.
-I served as an invited guest writer for On the Boards Seattle, where I responded creatively to contemporary performing art and helped create a bridge of dialogue between artists and the community.
+I have taught writing in clinical and institutional settings to youth incarcerated inside Seattle’s juvenile detention center and Washington State’s residential youth psychiatric facility, through Pongo Poetry Project.
+I’ve served as a guest speaker, invited artist, and writer including for On the Boards Seattle, where I responded creatively to contemporary performing art and helped create a bridge of dialogue between artists and the community.
 I have been the recipient of multiple journalism and creative writing awards and fellowships including winner of the 2013 Pacific Northwest Writers Association Memoir/Nonfiction prize; first runner up for the Red Hen Press Nonfiction Award in 2017; finalist in the Autumn House Press book manuscript contest 2016; and second place prize winner in the Torrey House Press Nonfiction contest 2011.
 I served as 2016/2017 Alumni Ambassador and editor of After the MFA, University of Washington, Bothell MFA Creative Writing and Poetics program and was inducted in 2018 to the University of Washington, Bothell IAS Alumni Hall of Excellence.
+I’ve taught writing at the University of Washington, Seattle’s Hugo House, and presented my work around the US.

 LinkedIn